Code-Institute-Submissions/connect-four-1/README.md

 ## Navigation

   * The programs navigation is done mainly via the use of on screen menus and user input to navigate from one screen to another
+  * For the most part the menu is dictated by numbers e.g. Press 1) To Get Started ...
-  * The user input is handled so as to prompt the users of the correct input needed to move to the screen of choice.
+  * The user input is handled so as to prompt the users of the correct input needed to move to the screen of choice if an incorrect input is entered.

 ## Welcome Screen